michaeljgut/project4/README.md

 # project4

 This project is a Web Application that let's users search the NY Times for articles based on keyword or section topic.
 Articles may be saved.
-It uses React for the front end and rails for the backend.
+It uses React for the front end and Rails for the backend.
 React was chosen for it's loading speed and Rails was chosen for it's speed.

 Here's a link to my wireframes: https://drive.google.com/file/d/0B24HDSb--6XOMVJsZTloSmFFQkk/view?usp=sharing